I’ll never forget my first pair of skis… Hand-me-down Heads from a by-gone era. Jet black. Heavy as can be, but oh so lovable!

 The latest is a pair of Head Rev 105s, and I’m absolutely loving them.
-I test drove many different brands — and they were all good — but I chose Head.
+I tested many different brands — and they were all good — but I chose Head.

 Every time I ski on them, and every time I see another Olympic racer on the podium with Heads at their side, I get even more attached to that brand.
 It’s a life long love affair.